njsdias/njsdias/README.md

 ### Hello.
 I'm Nuno.

-I'm Data Scientist with experience in problems related with time-series, geolocation and text mining.
+I'm a Data Scientist with experience in problems that involve time-series, geolocation and text mining.

 My curiosity takes me explore the state of the art of several ML models.